 - Common causes include androgenetic alopecia, telogen effluvium, alopecia areata, traction, infection, and endocrine or nutritional factors.

-- History and scalp exam guide testing — lab work is targeted, not automatic for every case.
+- History and scalp exam guide testing — laboratory work should be targeted, not automatic for every case.

-- Pain, scale, pustules, or visible scarring warrant earlier dermatology input.
+- Pain, scale, pustules, crusting, or visible scarring warrant earlier dermatology input.

-- Office-based options may complement care, but diagnosis and documentation should come first.
+- Office-based options may complement care, but diagnosis, documentation, and consent should come first.

-Hair Loss in Young Adults Has Distinct Pattern Clues
+How Pattern Clarifies Hair Loss in Young Adults

-Most cases of hair loss in young adults can be organized into four working patterns: gradual patterned thinning, diffuse shedding, patchy loss, or inflammatory and scarring alopecia.
-That first sort is often more useful than starting with a long cause list.
-It narrows the differential quickly and highlights which patients need urgent specialist review.
+The fastest way to narrow hair loss in young adults is to sort the presentation into a working pattern.
+Most cases begin as gradual patterned thinning, diffuse shedding, patchy loss, or inflammatory and scarring alopecia.
+That first sort is often more useful than starting with a long cause list because it directs the history, exam, testing, and urgency.

 It also helps to separate shedding from true follicular loss.
-Telogen effluvium (diffuse shedding after a trigger) usually increases the number of hairs released, while androgenetic alopecia gradually miniaturizes follicles and reduces visible density over time.
-Breakage from traction, heat, or scalp disease can mimic both.
-A brief hair-cycle explanation can help staff frame the history: anagen is active growth, catagen is transition, and telogen is the resting phase before shedding.
+Telogen effluvium, a diffuse shedding state after a trigger, increases the number of hairs released.
+Androgenetic alopecia gradually miniaturizes follicles and reduces visible density over time.
+Breakage from traction, heat, chemical processing, or scalp disease can mimic both.
+A brief hair-cycle explanation can help staff frame the intake: anagen is active growth, catagen is transition, and telogen is the resting phase before shedding.

 | Presentation | Common causes | High-yield clue |